Freedom FilesFreedom Files

 How the Colombian investor visa works in 2026

-Business investment route – Put roughly US$50,000 to US$55,000 (100 times the minimum monthly wage) into a Colombian company you partly or wholly own.
+Business investment route: Put roughly US$50,000 to US$55,000 (100 times the minimum monthly wage) into a Colombian company you partly or wholly own.
 Sole proprietorships qualify.
-The structuring matters more than the number.
+The structuring counts more than the number.

 Both thresholds are pegged to the Colombian minimum wage, which is dollar-adjusted annually.
-Because the minimum wage climbed 23% for 2026, the dollar figure now sits meaningfully higher than a year ago.
-Budget above the minimum to give yourself renewal headroom – falling under the threshold at renewal, because of peso strength or a wage bump, is one of the most common ways applicants lose the visa.
+Because the minimum wage climbed 23% for 2026, the dollar figure now lands meaningfully higher than a year ago.
+Budget above the minimum to give yourself renewal headroom, falling under the threshold at renewal, because of peso strength or a wage bump, is one of the most common ways applicants lose the visa.

-What the visa actually gives you.
+What the visa gives you in practice.
 Approval delivers a temporary residency valid for up to three years, not permanent residency.
 Colombia scrapped its old "instant" golden-visa concept a few years ago, and the current investor visa is deliberately a slower path.
 Presence rules are light: your visa only lapses if you are outside Colombia for more than 180 consecutive days.
-In practice, entering Colombia once every six months keeps it alive, so you can retain your US base while building Colombian optionality.
+In practice, entering Colombia once every six months preserves it, so you can retain your US base while building Colombian optionality.

 For the full walkthrough of the visa and the country hub, see the Colombia Investor Visa page and the Colombia country brief.

-The road to a Colombian passport – 10 years, honestly
+The road to a Colombian passport, 10 years, plainly

 Colombia versus its regional peers on speed to a passport